Toyota Motor Corporation (Japan)

 The dramatic fall in global automobile sales during 2008 was exacerbated for all Japanese manufacturers by the strength of the yen against other currencies.
 After a record profit of Y1,718bn in the year ending 2008, the group plunged to a net loss of Y437bn ($4.3bn) for the year ending March 2009, mainly the result of a Y766bn deficit in the final quarter of the year, one of the biggest quarterly losses ever recorded by a Japanese company.
 Despite an initial forecast of a further 20% fall in revenues for the year to 2010, as well as an even deeper loss of Y800bn, there was actually a sharp improvement in performance, despite the massive costs of the global sticky pedal recall.
 Final revenues for the year to 2010 came in at Y18,950bn, down 8% and the lowest level since 2005, but the group returned to profit, with net income of Y209.5bn.
 For the year ending March 2011, Toyota's revenues were Y18,993bn ($221.6bn), up fractionally on the year before.
 However net income almost doubled to Y408bn ($4.8bn).

-Management: Fujio Cho is chairman of Toyota.
-Group CEO Katsuaki Watanabe stepped down from the driving seat in 2009 in the wake of the group's disappointing performance, becoming vice chairman.
-His successor as CEO is Akio Toyoda, great-grandson of the group's founder, and regarded for several years as a future leader for the company.
+Takeshi Uchiyamada is chairman of Toyota.
+Group CEO Katsuaki Watanabe stepped down from the driving seat in 2009 in the wake of the group's disappointing performance, to be succeeded as CEO by Akio Toyoda, great-grandson of the group's founder, and regarded for several years as a future leader for the company.
 His father, Shoichiro Toyoda, was group president during the 1990.
 Another family member, Shuhei Toyoda, is president & CEO of Toyoda Boshoku.
 Despite their traditional influence at the company, the Toyoda family have only a small shareholding in the business, equivalent to around 2% of group's equity.

 Development in the 1950s was rapid.
 The company established overseas offices in Taiwan and Saudi Arabia early in the decade, and moved into industrial vehicles with the launch of a forklift truck in 1956.
 But the real step forward came in 1957 with the development of the Toyopet Crown automobile, the first model designed for export to the world's largest car market, America.
 Toyota Motor Sales USA was formed in 1958, and operations were quickly established in Brazil, Australia and South Africa in the years that followed.
 A UK office was founded in 1965.
 In fact the Crown was a failure in the US, designed for the compact Japanese environment rather than the wide-open spaces of the US.
 But Toyota refused to give up, and the Corolla, launched in 1968, was an enormous success, allowing Toyota to displace VW as America's #1 auto importer by 1975.
 From 1967 to 1982 the company was led by Eiji Toyoda, nephew of founder Sakichi Toyoda, and it was he who spearheaded its expansion into international markets.